MrHedmad/Handbook/handbook/content/docs/wetwork/writing_protocols.md

   its limitations.
 - What is the protocol's *input*, what it takes in to be processed, what is the subject of the protocol.
-  - The input to a protocol is commonly a **biological entity**, which must be thoroughly described (see below), but it could also be data, a chemical or other non-biological (or generally 'simple') materials.
-  - A protocol may have more than one (type of) input.
 - What is the protocols' *output*, what it produces, what is the ultimate product of the protocol.
-  - A protocol's input might be another's output, so how we describe inputs and outputs are actually the same.
-    Having said this, many protocols output a generally simpler form of the inputs, or even only data (for destructive, measuring protocols).
 - What the protocol requires in terms of **reagents** and **equipment**.
   - Someone that does not have such reagents or equipment will not be able to run the protocol.